-- A. A student must receive a passing grade in four of the five core subjects as follows in order to be promoted to the next grade: Literature, Grammar/Composition, Science, Math, and Social Studies. - B. A student who does not meet the criteria of letter A above must successfully complete an Auburn district operated summer school program or, if not available, an out-of-district program approved by the Principal in order to be placed in the next grade.
+- Core subjects include Reading, English, Science, Math, Social Studies, and PE.
+Students must receive a passing grade in Math, Reading, and English.
+8th graders must also pass Health. - A student who does not meet the criteria above must successfully complete an Auburn district operated summer school program or, if not available, an out-of-district program approved by the Principal in order to be placed in the next grade.
+A summer school fee will be charged accordingly and is the responsibility of the parent.